 - Daily: Pre-trade checks via the Alto Investment Compliance constraints engine integrated into the PMS ("Alto") and the EMS ("Order Booking"), blocking upstream any order that would cause a limit to be exceeded, in particular any order of purchase involving a security excluded from the investment universe, and triggering an ad-hoc validation/rejection procedure; Post-trade controls using the Alto Investment Compliance tool, which recapitulate any pre- and post-trades breaches which are analyzed daily by the Operations Department. - Weekly: for all UCIs directly invested in securities, the Operations Department monitors ESG indicators on a weekly basis (ESG ratings of portfolios, exclusion of controversial weapons, flag controversies, carbon intensity, etc.).
-This monitoring report is transmitted to managers, SRI analysts, the head of the risk control function and Internal Control; - Monthly: The Risk Committee reviews on a monthly basis all of the ESG rating monitoring tables for funds invested directly in securities; - Quarterly: as part of the permanent control plan, Internal Control team carries out, on a quarterly basis, controls relating to the monitoring of ESG ratings (weekly status, monitoring of controversies, etc.) and ratios; - Six-monthly: as part of the permanent control plan, Internal Control team carries out, on a six-monthly basis, checks relating to the compliance of labeled funds with the requirements of the labels;

-- periodically: as part of the periodic control plan, Internal Control team notably carries out controls relating to the system implemented in terms of sustainable finance, and to the compliance of labeled funds with the standards of the label they hold.
+This monitoring report is transmitted to managers, SRI analysts, the head of the risk control function and Internal Control; - Monthly: The Risk Committee reviews on a monthly basis all of the ESG rating monitoring tables for funds invested directly in securities; During the monthly update of the scoring file, the SRI analysts check the master fund's portfolio against the updated final investment universe, monitor the "green share" ratios and justify the possible overrides; - Quarterly: as part of the permanent control plan, Internal Control team carries out, on a quarterly basis, controls relating to the monitoring of ESG ratings (weekly status, monitoring of controversies, etc.) and ratios; - Six-monthly: as part of the permanent control plan, Internal Control team carries out, on a six-monthly basis, checks relating to the compliance of labeled funds with the requirements of the labels; - periodically: as part of the periodic control plan, Internal Control team notably carries out controls relating to the system implemented in terms of sustainable finance, and to the compliance of labeled funds with the standards of the label they hold.
 In addition, labeled funds are also subject to an annual audit by the certifying body, as provided for by the regulations.